Bachelor of Accounting

 Note: Not all subjects are offered each session.

-A Joint Study is a prescribed set of subjects taken from two different discipline areas.
-Both disciplines studied will then be included on the test, e.g. Bachelor of Accounting/Marketing or Bachelor of Business (Management/Marketing).
+A Joint Study is an additional, prescribed set of subjects taken from another discipline other than Accounting, your main degree.
+Both disciplines studied will then be included on your degree certificate, e.g. Bachelor of Accounting/Marketing.

 For a Joint Study within the Faculty of Business, Justice Studies and Behavioural Sciences, students must take an established sequence or a set of five subjects.
 Students must ensure that they take the necessary prerequisites or have the required assumed knowledge.